95616ARG/pikos_popl2020/README.md

 The following command will run PIKOS with maximum 4 threads:

 ```
-$ ./run_pikos.sh -nt=4 ./benchmarks/test.c
+$ ./run_pikos.sh -nt=4 ./benchmarks/OSS/audit-2.8.4/ausearch.bc
 ```

 `-nt=4` is the default.
 `-nt=0` will let TBB library decide the number of threads.
 Authors arbitrary chose 99 as the maximum number of threads.
-To change this, modify line 991 of `./pikos/analyzer/src/ikos_analyzer.cpp` and install again.
+To change this, modify line 991 of [`./pikos/analyzer/src/ikos_analyzer.cpp`](pikos/analyzer/src/ikos_analyzer.cpp) and install again.

 ### Context sensitivity

 Using the `-cs` parameter restricts the context sensitivity in PIKOS.
-This number corresponds to the allowed depth of function call inlining.
+This number corresponds to the allowed depth of dynamic inlining in the interprocedural analysis.
-The following command will run PIKOS with maximum 10 depth of function calls:
+The following command will run PIKOS with maximum 5 depth of function calls:

 ```
-$ ./run_pikos.sh -cs=10 ./benchmarks/test.c
+$ ./run_pikos.sh -cs=5 ./benchmarks/OSS/audit-2.8.4/ausearch.bc
 ```

 `-cs=0` is the default, and it disables this restriction.
 This restriction is used only for the benchmarks that take longer than 4 hours to analyze.
-See `benchmarks/README.md` for more details.
+See [`benchmarks/README.md`](benchmarks/README.md) for more details.

 ### Numerical abstract domains